serokell/blog-posts/typed-lambda-calculus/article.md

 The immediate consequence of this rule is that variables that end up free in a typing judgement are implicitly universally quantified.

 Instantiation and generalization rules working together allow for essentially moving quantifications to the top level of a type.
-Indeed, as polytypes are not allowed neither in abstactions nor applications, when a polytype would occur there, instantiation rule would need to be used, replacing bound type variables with fresh free ones.
+Indeed, as polytypes are allowed neither in abstactions nor applications, when a polytype would occur there, instantiation rule would need to be used, replacing bound type variables with fresh free ones.
 Conversely, whenever a monotype with free variables occurs in a polytype position, generalization rule can be used to quantify them again.

 #### Recursive bindings